Japan national football team: 1910s–1930s: Pre-war era

 Japan's earliest international matches were at the 1917 Far Eastern Championship Games in Tokyo, where it was represented by a team from the Tokyo Higher Normal School.
 Although Japan made strong showings in swimming, baseball, and track and field, its football team suffered resounding defeats to the Republic of China and the Philippines.
 Nevertheless, the game was promoted in Japanese schools in the 1920s.
 The Japan Football Association was formed in 1921, and Japan joined FIFA in May 1929.
 However, Japan refused to participate in the 1930 FIFA World Cup.

 Japan's first "true" national team (as opposed to a university team chosen to represent the country) was fielded at the 1930 Far Eastern Championship Games, and drew with China for the championship title.
 Shigeyoshi Suzuki coached the national team to its first Olympic appearance at the 1936 Summer Olympics in Berlin.
-Japan was an entrant for 1938 World Cup qualifying, but withdrew before its scheduled qualifying match against the Dutch East Indies.
+Japan was an entrant for 1938 FIFA World Cup qualifying, but withdrew before its scheduled qualifying match against the Dutch East Indies.

 After World War II began, Japan did not play in international competition, except for a handful of matches against Manchuria and other colonies.
 Its last prewar match for purposes of Elo ratings was a friendly against the Philippines in June 1940.
 While Korea was under Japanese rule, multiple Koreans played in international competition for Japan, including Kim Yong-sik (1936–40), Kim Sung-gan (1940) and Lee Yoo-hyung (1940).